makersacademy/chitter-challenge/README.md

 Instructions:
 ------------
 This program is designed to be ran from the command line with Ruby and accessed through a web-browser.
-It is built on Sinatra and using Capybara/Rspec for testing.
+It is built on Sinatra and Rackup, Capybara/Rspec for testing and DataMapper to communicate with a PostgrSQL database.

 To istall the web-app:
 $ git clone https://github.com/valogopedina/chitter-challenge.git
 $ bundle